Vivian Malone Jones: Entering campus

 On June 11, 1963, Malone and Hood, accompanied by United States Deputy Attorney General Nicholas Katzenbach and a three-car motorcade full of federal marshals, arrived at the University of Alabama's campus with the intention to enroll.
 Waiting for them on campus and blocking the entryway to Foster Auditorium was Governor Wallace, flanked by a group of state troopers.
 Wallace intended to keep true to his promise of upholding segregation in the state and stopping "integration at the schoolhouse door".
 As Malone and Hood waited in a car, Deputy Attorney General Katzenbach and a small team of federal marshals confronted Wallace to demand that Malone and Hood be allowed entry by order of the federal court and for Wallace to step aside.

-Wallace had not only refused the order, but he interrupted Katzenbach; in front of the crowds of media crews surrounding him, Wallace delivered a short, symbolic speech concerning state sovereignty, claiming:"The unwelcomed, unwanted, unwarranted and force-induced intrusion upon the campus of the University of Alabama ... of the might of the Central Government offers frightful example of the oppression of the rights, privileges and sovereignty of this State by officers of the Federal Government."After seeing that Wallace would not step aside, Katzenbach called upon the assistance of President John F. Kennedy to force Wallace to permit the black students' entry into the university.
+Wallace had not only refused the order, but he interrupted Katzenbach; in front of the crowds of media crews surrounding him, Wallace delivered a short, symbolic speech concerning state sovereignty, claiming:

+The unwelcomed, unwanted, unwarranted and force-induced intrusion upon the campus of the University of Alabama ... of the might of the Central Government offers frightful example of the oppression of the rights, privileges and sovereignty of this State by officers of the Federal Government.

+After seeing that Wallace would not step aside, Katzenbach called upon the assistance of President John F. Kennedy to force Wallace to permit the black students' entry into the university.
 Katzenbach took Malone up to her dormitory and told her to see her room and eat lunch alone in the dining room if she became hungry.
 Malone went downstairs into the dining room, and was surprised to be joined by several white students, who ate lunch with her.
 She remained in the dormitory until the situation was determined to have calmed down.

 President John F. Kennedy federalized the Alabama National Guard later the same day, which put them under the command of the president, rather than the governor of Alabama.
 One hundred guardsmen escorted Malone and Hood from their dorms back to the auditorium, where Wallace moved aside at the request of General Henry V. Graham.
 Malone and Hood then entered the building, albeit through another door.
 As she and Hood entered the building, they were met with surprising applause from white supporters of integration.
 They then entered the gym and registered as students of the university, with Malone being accepted into the university as a junior.
-Malone recalled that this entrance to campus was frightening: she couldn't stop thinking about the potential for a repeat of the race riot that happened months earlier at the University of Mississippi.
+Malone recalled that this entrance to campus was frightening: she could not stop thinking about the potential for a repeat of the race riot that happened months earlier at the University of Mississippi.